rcillo/rcillo.github.com/_posts/2014-04-06-functional-data-structures-trees-study-case.md

    </figcaption>
 </figure>

+Some may say that “C is faster” and I agree with that.
+But wasn’t compiling a waste of computing time?
+All that we need are binary instructions, isn’t it?
+I share [Bret Victor opinion](http://vimeo.com/71278954) regarding this subject.

 ## Conclusion

 Relearning things from college in a new setup is a joyful experience.
 Even the shameful defeat for Erlang trees.

+Besides been easier to think about functional code, in parts due to immutability, there are other features we gain for free:

+1. Immutability makes concurrency and parallelism much easier (which actually makes it faster when you have multi cores).

+2. Immutability is a language abstraction.
+Many languages, including Elixir and Haskell, compiles immutable code to mutable code if the compiler can guarantee there won't be any impact on the concurrent / parallelism side.

-I learned something: being paranoid about balancing is a bad choice.
+Also, being paranoid about balancing is a bad choice.
 Generally balanced trees are more relaxed and only run balancing operations where and when needed.
 That’s not a matter of hard work.
 Thats about doing the right work in the right time.
 Thats a good analogy to life.

 ## Next steps